alexmchale/blog/content/about.markdown

 2007 - Present

-At DMP I was responsible for the development and code quality assurance of software in fre and burglary security systems that protect property and save lives.
+At DMP I was responsible for the development and code quality assurance of software in fire and burglary security systems that protect property and save lives.

-* Improved DMP's fagship commercial security control panel.
+* Improved DMP's flagship commercial security control panel.
 (C)
 * Collaborated to develop a new residential security control panel.
 (C)
 * Independently developed a network alarm receiver for installations in central stations such as ADT.
 (Java & SQL)